|Tuition & Fees*||NCC|

 Books and Supplies: $1,400

 Total Sample Cost of Attendance: $24,420

-Special Note: A student’s COA must be reviewed each semester.
-Generally speaking, the enrollment level during the Fall Semester dictates the students COA for the year.
+CCSNH uses period based budgeting.
+A student’s COA is reviewed each semester.
 Full Time is (12+credits), Mixed is (6 –11 credits), and Less than half time is (less than 6 credits).
 However, if a student is enrolled for less than half time in a semester, their COA must be adjusted for that semester to exclude Personal Expenses and Room and Board.
 Additionally, when a student withdraws from a course or course(s), a review of COA is required and the COA may be modified.

 Need helping doing a budget?
 Planning for your future?
 Managing your finances for after graduation?